 - Determine the digital recording technology that students will use to record their responses (in MP3 format) for the sight-singing portion of the exams.

-- Hold several practice recording sessions so that you, teachers, proctors, students, and technical staff (if applicable) gain a full understanding of the process.
+- Hold several practice recording sessions so that you, teachers, proctors, students, and your school's technical staff (if applicable) gain a full understanding of the process.

-- Encourage AP teachers to practice recording student responses using the method that will be used on exam day.
+- Encourage AP teachers to give students time to practice recording responses using the method that will be used on exam day.

-- Make sure that students have the opportunity to practice with released free-response questions and short-answer questions in the course and exam descriptions and the teacher-accessible practice exams on the AP Course Audit website.
+- Make sure that students have the opportunity to practice with released free-response questions and short-answer questions in the course and exam descriptions and the teacher-accessible practice exams through AP Classroom.

 - Remind proctors that they will need to check all students' MP3 files to make sure the files can be played and the audio level of each file is adequate.